James Haughton (reformer)

-James Haughton (5 May 1795 – 20 February 1873), nicknamed "Vegetable" Haughton, was an Irish social reformer, temperance activist and vegetarian.
+James Haughton (5 May 1795 – 20 February 1873), nicknamed Vegetable Haughton, was an Irish social reformer, temperance and vegetarianism activist.
+He served as President of the Vegetarian Society from 1870 to 1873.

-Life
+Biography

+Early life and education

-Haughton, son of Samuel Pearson Haughton (1748–1828), by Mary, daughter of James Pim of Rushin, Queen's County (now County Laois), Ireland, was born in Carlow and educated at Ballitor, County Kildare, from 1807 to 1810, under James White, a quaker.
-After filling several situations to learn his business, in 1817 he settled in Dublin, where he became a corn and flour factor, in partnership with his brother William.
+James Haughton, son of Samuel Pearson Haughton (1748–1828), by Mary, daughter of James Pim of Rushin, Queen's County (now County Laois), Ireland, was born in Carlow and educated at Ballitore, County Kildare, from 1807 to 1810, under James White, a Quaker.
+Although educated as a Friend, he joined the Unitarians in 1834, and remained throughout his life a strong believer in their tenets.

+Career

+After filling several situations to learn his business, in 1817 Haughton settled in Dublin, where he became a corn and flour agent, in partnership with his brother William.
 He retired in 1850.
-Although educated as a Friend, he joined the Unitarians in 1834, and remained throughout his life a strong believer in their tenets.